Refer all servicing to qualified service personnel. Servicing is required when the apparatus has been damaged in any way, such as:

 Speakers in each zone are connected to the amplifier by “Home Run” speaker cables.

-The amplifier has four stereo RCA audio inputs for connecting source equipment.
-There are four additional digital-only source inputs.
-2 sources feature coax inputs, and 2 sources feature optical inputs.
+The amplifier includes four stereo RCA analog audio inputs for connecting source equipment, along with four additional digital-only source inputs.
+Two of the digital inputs use coaxial connections, and two use optical connections.

-A zone may select from any of the connected sources.
-Someone in the Lounge may be listening to stream 1 from the CasaTunes music server while another in the Study may be listening to music from stream 2 on the CasaTunes music server.
+Any zone can select from any of the connected sources.
+For example, someone in the Kitchen may be listening to Stream 1 from the CasaTunes music server, while someone in the Master Bedroom may be listening to Stream 2.
+Alternatively, both the Kitchen and Master Bedroom can listen to Stream 1 at the same time.

 In larger installations, multiple amplifiers can be used together to increase the number of zones (and sources).
 You can add multiple CT-8X8MA amplifiers, or a combination of CT-8X8MA, CT-12X8MA and CT-5X4MA matrix amplifiers, providing greater installation flexibility.
 For example, you can use a CT-8X8MA with a CT-5X4MA when you need a 12 zone system.